Schreiber-und-Freunde/porky/README.md

 * Now: have fun and create workflows!

 ## Windows
-* Download and install node.js binaries (e.g. from http://nodejs.org/download/)
+* porky requires Node.js installed, so download and install the latest version from https://nodejs.org
 * for the rest see: OS-X installation
 * it might be necessary to set the system variable NODE\_PATH correctly so it points to the folder node\_modules and Node can find its installed packages